sinhasomya100/TASK-1/README.md

 ---

 Q1.
 What was the dataset about?
-ANS Car pricing and related details.
+Ans Car pricing and related details.

 Q2.
 What cleaning steps did you perform?
-ANS Removed duplicates, fixed missing data, formatting, and standardized columns.
+Ans Removed duplicates, fixed missing data, formatting, and standardized columns.

 Q3.
 Which tools did you use for cleaning?
-ANS Microsoft Excel.
+Ans Microsoft Excel.

 Q4.
 What Excel functions did you use?
-ANS IF, ISBLANK, LOWER, TRIM, conditional formatting, sorting/filtering.
+Ans IF, ISBLANK, LOWER, TRIM, conditional formatting, sorting/filtering.

 Q5.
 How did you handle missing values?
-ANS Filled with "unknown", average values, or logical estimations.
+Ans Filled with "unknown", average values, or logical estimations.

 Q6.
 How many rows are there in your final file?
-ANS 100 cleaned rows.
+Ans: 100 cleaned rows.

 Q7.
 Why is data cleaning important?
-ANS It ensures reliable, accurate analysis and insights.
+Ans It ensures reliable, accurate analysis and insights.

 ---

-Prepared by: Somya Sinha,Aspiring Data Analyst
+Prepared by: Somya Sinha, Aspiring Data Analyst